AbieFund/abie-archive/CONTRACT.md

 ## Contract features

 * Funds are managed in an extremely transparent way, which used to be a problem in the past.
-* The contract will enable people to **donate to one specific cause** with strong garanties of what will be done with the money.
+* The contract will enable people to **donate to one specific cause**.
 * Only a community vote can trigger an automatic transaction to the `beneficiary`.
-* We don’t need to trust third-parties like accountants, banks, etc. The money directly goes to the `beneficiary` in a peer-to-peer fashion.
+* We don’t need to trust any third-parties.
+The money directly goes to the `beneficiary` in a peer-to-peer fashion.

 ## Roles